-To move between the normal toolbar and your customised toolbar, rightclick on the toolbar (Ctrl-click on a Mac) and select Full toolbar or Customized toolbar.
+To move between the normal toolbar and your customised toolbar, right-click on the toolbar (Ctrl-click on a Mac) and select Full toolbar or Customized toolbar.

-Changing the location of tools
+Modifiying the presentation order of the tools

-The toolbar personalisation function also enables you to reorganize the order and location of tools.
+The toolbar personalization function also enables you to reorganize the order and location of tools.
 For example, if you construct a figure that requires the Segment tool to be used frequently, you could move this tool from its initial place in a toolbox to a position on the toolbar itself, so that you don't have to use a pull-down menu when you want to activate it.

-To change the location of tools, click on Edit-Toolbar..., and simply drag the tool or toolbox to another position inside the left part of the window.
+To change the location of tools, select Edit-Toolbar..., and simply drag the tool or toolbox to another position inside the left part of the window.
 As you move them, you'll see a little black stick (vertical or horizontal) between the icons.
 This stick indicates where your tool or toolbox will be dropped.